18 Surprising Facts About Japanese Food You Never Knew

 #16 Japan Loves Fast Food Culture

 Japan's fast food scene integrates global influences with local tastes.
 This has created a fast-food culture that is distinctly Japanese.
 It's popular for Japanese people to enjoy highly localised menus of international fast food chains such as McDonald's and KFC.
+In fact, KFC is one of the most famous Japanese Christmas traditions.
 They can also eat at home-grown domestic fast food champions like Mos Burger, Yoshinoya and even Family Mart.

 KFC in Fukuoka, Japan